 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-At The TEFL Academy we get a lot of questions about finding a TEFL job from our new TEFL graduates.
+At The TEFL Academy we get a lot of questions about finding a teaching English as a foreign language (TEFL) from our new TEFL graduates.
 To be honest, it’s a pretty straightforward process (we’ll get to that in a minute) but it can be time-consuming and frustrating, just like any job search.
-If you add to that the extra complication of finding a job for two teachers in the same school, then it becomes a little more difficult.
+If you add to that the extra complication of how to get a job in the same school as a couple, then it becomes a little more difficult.
 Not impossible, mind you, just a bit more challenging.

 Let’s look at the steps you need to take to find a TEFL job, paying particular attention to if there are two of you.

 Step 1: Decide on your destination

 There are literally thousands of TEFL jobs available all over the world.
 Sifting through the job ads on the internet can be exhausting unless you narrow down your search from the start.
 Find out which countries you’re qualified to work in.
 This applies to both of you; it’s not helpful for only one of you to have a Bachelor’s degree and you decide to teach in China.
 Then you can decide which country you would like to work in.